Football rivalries in France: Nationwide rivalries

 The French major football broadcaster Canal+ calls this game "Olympico" referring also to El Clásico.
-It specifically refers to individual matches between the teams.
-Unlike Le Classique, the rivalry has no bad blood within it and, instead, stems from the competitiveness of the each club's players, managers, supporters, and presidential hierarchy.
 The rivalry is often cited as being particularly important as both clubs are of high standard in French football and the championship is regularly decided between the two.
 Marseille and Lyon (along with Saint-Étienne) are the only French clubs to have won the French first division four straight times with Marseille doing it twice.